Veracode: History

 In the company's annual cybersecurity report for 2015, it was found that most sectors failed industry-standard security tests of their web and mobile applications and that government is the worst performing sector in regards to fixing security vulnerabilities.
 This annual report also found that "four out of five applications written in popular web scripting languages contain at least one of the critical risks in an industry-standard security benchmark."

 On March 9, 2017, CA Technologies announced it was acquiring Veracode for approximately $614 million in cash, and the acquisition was completed on April 3, 2017.

 On July 11, 2018, Broadcom announced that it was acquiring Veracode parent CA Technologies for $18.9 billion in cash.
 The acquisition was completed on November 5, 2018, and Broadcom thus became the new owner of the Veracode business.
 On the same day, Thoma Bravo, a private equity firm headquartered in San Francisco, California, announced that it had agreed to acquire Veracode from Broadcom for $950 million cash.

-In 2019, Sam King became the CEO.
+Upon Thoma Bravo’s acquisition of the company, Sam King replaced Bob Brennan as CEO.

 Veracode’s 2020 annual cybersecurity report found that half of application security flaws remain open 6 months after discovery.
 In 2020, Veracode scanned over 11 trillion lines of code, helping to correct approximately 16 million flaws.

-Reception

-In 2013, Veracode ranked 20th on the Forbes list of the Top 100 Most Promising Companies in America.
-Veracode was named one of the "20 Coolest Cloud Security Vendors of the 2014 Cloud 100" by CRN Magazine.
-Gartner named Veracode as a Leader for eight consecutive years (2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020, and 2021) in Gartner Magic Quadrant for Application Security Testing.
-Veracode also received the highest scores for enterprise and public-facing web applications in the Gartner Critical Capabilities for Application Security Testing.
-In October 2020, the company was recognized by Gartner Peer Insights as a 2020 Customers’ Choice for Application Security Testing.
-That same year, the company was also named a Gold Winner in the Cybersecurity Excellence Awards’ software category.
-Also in 2020, the company was honored by The Commonwealth Institute and The Boston Globe as the top women-led software business in Massachusetts.
-In 2021, Veracode was named a Leader in The Forrester Wave: Static Application Security Testing, Q1 2021 and won first-place in TrustRadius’ 2021 Best AppSec Feature Set and Best AppSec Customer Support categories.

-Products

-Veracode provides multiple software security analysis technologies on a single SaaS platform, including static analysis (or white-box testing), dynamic analysis (or black-box testing), and software composition analysis, all of which prevent software vulnerabilities like cross-site scripting (XSS) and SQL injection.
-In February 2020, Veracode launched DevSecOps and Veracode Security Labs.
-In July 2020, Veracode released a free edition of Veracode Security Labs which is accessible to anyone.
+In March 2022, the company was acquired by TA Associates at a valuation of $2.5 billion.

+In April 2024, Brian Roche replaced Sam King as CEO, following Veracode’s acquisition of Longbow Security.

+In January 2025, Veracode acquired Phylum Inc. The acquisition enhances Veracode’s ability to identify and block malicious code in open-source libraries.

+Technical integrations

+Veracode's Static Application Security Testing solution provides users with integrations with most workflow applications.

+Channel model

+Veracode applies a mixed channel model, using local resellers to reach customers but also doing business direct with enterprise size global accounts.
+The company collaborates with partners across various regions, including North America, Latin America, EMEA and the Asia-Pacific.
+Veracode provides a "Find a Partner" tool on its website, enabling prospective customers to identify and connect with authorized partners in their area.
+New resellers are added on a regular basis.